amilajack/joker/README.md

 ### Custom expectations

-While joker comes with built-in expectations, you can use your own too.
+While Joker comes with built-in expectations, you can use your own too.

 ```js
 new Joker()